carolinefallonlucas/web-sprint-challenge-javascript-fundamentals/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) .for Each does not return a new array
+.map returns a new array

-2. Explain the difference between a callback and a higher order function.
+2. Explain the difference between a callback and a higher order function. a higher order function is a function that takes in another function as an argument and returns a function to its callers.
+A call back is a function that is passed as an argument.

 3. What is closure?
+A closure is a nested function which can access the lexical environment of its outer scope.

 4. Describe the four rules of the 'this' keyword.

+1- window or global object binding
+2- implicit binding
+when a new function is called this refers to the object being passed in, which can change depending on what object is passed in.
+Refers to the object left of the dot.
+3 - new binding
+    constructor functions return objects, and when we call the function we use new to create a newObject -- this refers to the new object when found in a constructor function
+4 - explicit binding
+when this
+    .call
+    .apply
+    .bind
-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? to access a parents object functions

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.